petercat-ai/petercat/docs/guides/self_hosted_local.md

 yarn run client
 ```

-You can check the client service by opening `http://127.0.0.1:3000` in your browser.
+Verify the client service by opening `http://127.0.0.1:3000` in your browser.
 ```